 - An active Zscaler NSS subscription

-In the Zscaler portal, do the steps to complete the Zscaler partner integration with Microsoft Cloud App Security.
+In the Zscaler portal, do the steps to complete the Zscaler partner integration with Microsoft Defender for Cloud Apps.

-In the Cloud App Security portal, do the following integration steps:
+In the Defender for Cloud Apps portal, do the following integration steps:

 Click on the settings cog and select Cloud Discovery Settings.